Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 As for Biden and oil, while ending the nation's reliance on fossil fuel is popular among many liberals, the idea could hurt him among working-class voters in swing states such as Pennsylvania, Ohio and Texas who depend on the industry, and fracking in particular, to make a living.

 Trump's allies immediately began running new attack ads seizing on the Democrats' inconsistent answers on energy.
-One ad unveiled Friday calls Biden and Harris “fracking liars.”
-Another claims Biden's plans could cost thousands of jobs in Pennsylvania alone, but does not provide any evidence.
+And Trump played a video at his Pensacola rally that included past comments from Biden and Harris about fracking, which Harris supported banning during her primary campaign.

 As part of his plan to fight climate change, Biden has said he would ban new gas and oil permits — including fracking — on federal lands only.
 The vast majority of oil and gas does not come from federal lands.

+With 29 Electoral College votes, Florida is widely seen as a must-win state for Trump if he wants to win a second term in the White House.
+While polling here in early October showed Biden with a slight advantage, a more recent poll has the two candidates neck and neck.

+Trump’s fate in the state is closely tied to his handling of the pandemic, especially among older voters, whose support for him has faded.
+He and his campaign have spent the last weeks trying to win them back, including Friday, when Trump pledged to protect Social Security and tried to paint Biden in hyperbolic terms.

-In Florida, Trump’s fate is likely tied to his leadership on the pandemic.
-Trying to repair his diminished standing among older Americans on that subject, he made several over-the-top claims to his retirement community crowd, painting Biden as the one who would harm them.
-Biden’s election, the president said, “would mean that America’s seniors have no air conditioning during the summer, no heat during the winter and no electricity during peak hours.”
+A Biden election, Trump claimed at one point, “would mean that America’s seniors have no air conditioning during the summer, no heat during the winter and no electricity during peak hours.”
+Biden has not endorsed anything of the sort.

-Both campaigns predictably claimed a boost from the televised debate that drew an audience of tens of millions.
-But with roughly one-third of expected ballots already cast through early voting, it is unclear how much the faceoff could alter the course of the campaign.

 The pandemic was a major focus of Thursday's debate and it was the sole focus of Biden's only public appearance Friday close to his home in Delaware, which is hardly a swing state.